Haley Kalil: Met Gala and Blockout 2024

+Television hosting

+In August 2026, Kalil hosted the reunion episode of the Netflix original reality series Let's Marry Harry.

 Personal life

 On July 8, 2015, Kalil married American football player Matt Kalil in a ceremony in Kauai, Hawaii.
 The following year, on July 8, they renewed their vows in a formal ceremony with family and friends, celebrating a year of marriage.
 She filed for divorce on May 4, 2022.

-As a result of her relations with Matt Kalil, she was diagnosed with endometriosis, urethritis and ovarian cysts, and underwent surgery to remove the tissue from endometriosis and the scar tissue from urethritis.
+In 2022, Haley was diagnosed with endometriosis, urethritis and ovarian cysts, and underwent surgery to remove the tissue from endometriosis and the scar tissue from urethritis.